Need an Italian Dictionary App? Try These 8 Great Online and Offline Options

 We’re long past the days when one would carry a pocket Italian dictionary around in the streets of Naples, or heft a desk volume off the shelves to help with our Italian studies.

 There are a number of excellent English-Italian reference works available for Android and iOS platforms that can help solve your queries without weighing you down.

-This post outlines the very best free apps and paid apps that are out there, and it also discusses the variety of learning and life situations in which you might need them.
+This post outlines the best free and paid apps that are out there, and it also discusses the variety of learning and life situations in which you might need them.

 - The Top 8 Italian Dictionary Apps for Online and Offline Queries